Haruka Ayase: 2005–2014: Singing debut ～ Yae's Sakura

 On March 24, 2006, Ayase made her debut as a singer with the single "Period", produced by Takeshi Kobayashi.
 The single debuted 8th on the Oricon charts.

 In 2007, she starred in the television drama Hotaru no Hikari, an adaptation of the manga of the same name, with Naohito Fujiki.
 A sequel was broadcast in 2010, and the movie was released in 2012.

 Ayase made her first appearance in an NHK taiga drama with Yae's Sakura, which focuses on Niijima Yae, a warrior, educator, scholar, and nurse of the late Edo period.
 In 2014, the series was nominated for the International Emmy Award for Best Drama Series.

 After completing this work, she considered retiring.
 However, she reconsidered her career and decided that "taiga drama is only a stepping stone."

 2015–present: Our Little Sister ～ My Ex-Boyfriend's Last Will

-In 2015, Ayase starred in Our Little Sister alongside Masami Nagasawa, Kaho, and Suzu Hirose.
+In 2015, Ayase starred in Hirokazu Kore-eda's film Our Little Sister alongside Masami Nagasawa, Kaho, and Suzu Hirose.
 The film premiered at the 2015 Cannes Film Festival.
 It was subsequently released in Japan on June 13, 2015 and premiered in London, England, on October 14, 2015, as part of the BFI London Film Festival.

 In 2016, Ayase starred as Balsa, a spear wielder and bodyguard, in Guardian of the Spirit, an NHK taiga drama.
 The role involved stage combat.
 She starred in all three seasons of the drama.

 In 2022, she made her "Monday 9" debut, starring in My Ex-Boyfriend's Last Will.
 This was her first Fuji TV serial drama since Shikaotoko Awoniyoshi around 14 years prior.